thaddeus002/yghh/README.md

 It's probably possible with your distribution to install cgit with the packet manager.
 But for better understand how it works, we'll build and install it ourself.
 If you don't want to do this, or don't have gcc installed on your server, skip this section and simply do

     $ sudo apt get install cgit

-or

-    $ sudo yum install cgit

-or whatever is suitable for your distribution.

 Else you can build cgit :